Cornell Cottonmouth is an early Luke Cage villain.

 Mr. Cottonmouth’s rise to power may have been based on his then-superhuman strength.

 During the late 1960s, minor crime boss Willis “Diamondback” Stryker stole several kilos of heroin from Cottonmouth’s men.
-He used these packets to frame one Carl Lucas.
-Lucas was sent to the Seagate prison.
+He used these packets to frame his ex-friend Carl Lucas.

 For years, Cottonmouth’s enforcers investigated the missing heroin.
 He couldn’t afford to let such a theft go unpunished.
 But they never solved that case.